The Bankrate promise

 What is an insurance broker?

-So what does an insurance broker do, exactly?
+An insurance broker works as an advisor to the customer.
+Think of them as your personal insurance shopper.
 They sit down with you to understand your insurance needs.
 Then, they use their industry experience and connections to compare various policies from various insurers to find the best protection for you at the best price.
+Unlike captive insurance agents, brokers are not limited to certain insurance companies, so they can cast a wide net to find what best fits your needs.

 Insurance brokers vs. insurance agents

-To best understand brokers, it’s helpful to differentiate an insurance broker vs. agent.
+To best understand brokers, it’s helpful to differentiate an insurance broker versus an insurance agent.
 While the broker represents you, an insurance agent represents the insurance company.
+Not all states have brokers, and in some states, a broker can also be an insurance agent.
+In those states, broker and insurance agent may be used interchangeably.

 There are two different kinds of insurance agents: captive agents and independent agents.
 Captive agents work exclusively with one insurer (e.g., a Geico agent or State Farm agent).
 Independent insurance agents work with multiple insurers, meaning they can help you shop policies from all the insurance providers they represent.
 But at the end of the day, independent agents are tied to the providers with which they work — and getting sales for them is their top priority.